Using Community Analyst, you can create custom infographic templates for analysis of your sites.

 - Click to refresh the list of templates.
 That will update the list to include, for example, templates another user shared with you since the list was populated.

-- To add a template saved as a file on your computer, click Add template from file.
+- To add a template saved as a file on your computer, click Add template > Add template from file.

-Move the pointer over a template in the list to see these additional options:
+Move the pointer over a template to see these additional options:

 - Click Open to edit the template.